rafaelmata357/benford/README.md

 `pip intall py-benford`

-This package uses this libraries
+This package uses these libraries

 - pandas
 - numpy